-They are all important, but to me mobility is the most important.
-At its very core crossfit is about functional movement and the unknown and unknowable, but without base level of mobility you can’t do the simplest movements correctly.
+They are all important, but to me, mobility is the most important.
+At its very core CrossFit is about functional movement and the unknown and unknowable, but without a base level of mobility, you can’t do the simplest movements correctly.
 It is not just about strength, but strength in the correct positions.
-It isn’t just about endurance, but making sure the movements are as efficient as possible to limit the effect it has on your cardiovascular system in the first place.
+It isn’t just about endurance but making sure the movements are as efficient as possible to limit the effect it has on your cardiovascular system in the first place.

 When I first started, I thought that my strength would see me through and that I could just throw the weight around.
-I realised pretty quickly that most of the movements in crossfit required me to be strong in a mobile rather than static position that I had been used to.
+I realised pretty quickly that most of the movements in CrossFit required me to be strong in mobile rather than a static position that I had been used to.
 A thruster, even with the bar, is extremely difficult if you can’t squat properly, can’t rack properly and struggle with overhead mobility… trust me I’ve been there!

-I came to crossfit from a 10 year background of going to a normal gym 6 days a week and doing what I thought was a strength program.
-On my induction day at the crossfit gym I attend I was asked to perform a “simple” air squat against a wall.
+I came to CrossFit from a 10-year background of going to a normal gym 6 days a week and doing what I thought was a strength program.
+On my induction day at the CrossFit gym, I attend I was asked to perform a “simple” air squat against a wall.
 I managed to drop all of about 4 inches before my hips seized up.
 I spent the next 2 hours realising that I didn’t have any basic mobility at all and how much I had neglected it over the past years.

-For example, if your hip flexors are tight it makes it real difficult to get down into a proper squat, if your shoulder are tight you are going to really struggle with anything overhead without arching your back.
-Both of which could put you in a very vulnerable position and can cause potential for injuries.
+For example, if your hip flexors are tight it makes it really difficult to get down into a proper squat, if your shoulder is tight you are going to really struggle with anything overhead without arching your back.
+Both of which could put you in a very vulnerable position and can potentially cause injuries.

-What you see, and I was one of the worst, is that peoples bodies naturally adjust to try and do the movements.
+What you see, and I was one of the worst, is that people’s bodies naturally adjust to try and do the movements.
 So you arch your back, rather than working on shoulder mobility, you turn your feet right out rather than working on hip or poster chain mobility, you catch a squat clean/snatch forward because you don’t have the mobility to get back onto your heels.

-It is only natural that everyone wants to see seconds drop off their Fran time or a 5kg increase in their clean, but without the proper mobility there is a ceiling that you will hit, as your body just wont be able to cope with heavy weights in an incorrect position for too long.
+It is only natural that everyone wants to see seconds drop off their Fran time or a 5kg increase in their clean, but without the proper mobility, there is a ceiling that you will hit, as your body just won’t be able to cope with heavyweights in an incorrect position for too long.